0x4447/0x4447-cli-node-potato/README.md

 # 🥔 Potato

-We build this tool to cut down on time, stress and drama.
-Deploying a static page to S3 and Configure CloudFront, Certificate Manager and Route53 is tedious, prone to error, and there are just too many steps to remember.
+We built Potato to cut down on time, stress, and drama.
+The process of deploying a static page to S3 and configuring CloudFront, Certificate Manager, and Route53 is tedious and prone to error.
+It also involves too many steps to remember.

-One my also wonder why not create a CloudFormation template, the reason for that is simple – CF dose not support fully Route53, and thus creating a certificate and updating the domain with the correct information would require a special Lambda.
-You can see that we can quickly end up in a complexity spiral.
+You might wonder why we didn't create a CloudFormation template.
+The reason is simple: CF doesn't fully support Route53, so creating a certificate and updating the domain with the correct information would require a special Lambda.
+You can see that we could quickly end up in a complex spiral.

-With Potato we can use code to overcome all the CF limitation, and configure everything in one go.
+With Potato, we can use code to overcome all the limitations of CF and configure everything in one go.

-While also stream lining the update process of a static site.
+Potato also streamlines the process of updating a static site.

 <div align="center">
 	<img src="https://raw.githubusercontent.com/0x4447/0x4447-cli-potato/master/assets/main.png">
 </div>

-# How to Install
+# How to install

 ```
 ] sudo npm install -g @0x4447/potato
 ```

-# How to Use
+# How to use

 ```
 ] potato -s PATH_TO_FOLDER
 ```

-# Where to get Help
+# Where to get help

 ```
 ] potato -h
 ```

-# What to Expect
+# What to expect

-With this CLI, you have the following options – update or create:
+The CLI offers the following options:

 ### Update

 This option allows you to update the content of a site on S3 and automatically invalidate the CloudFront Distribution Cache.
-Just provide the path to the folder that contains the new content, and the CLI will automatically do the rest for you.
+Just provide the path to the folder containing the new content, and the CLI automatically does the rest for you.
 All you have to do is follow the steps on the screen.

 ### Create

-This process is more involved, but it will save your sanity, as well as quite a bit of time.
+This process is more involved, but it will save your sanity - and quite a bit of time.
 When you select this option, you'll be asked for the domain name you'd like to use for your website.
-When you supply that information, everything else is automatic, so all you need to do is sit down and relax.
-The following is a list of all of the things that will happen in the background:
+Once that information is provided, everything else is automatic.
+At that point, all you need to do is sit down and relax.

+The following is a list of everything that happens in the background:

 - list_all_certificates
 - look_for_domain_certificate